You wrote and published a book. Congratulations! Now what? Well, now you have to market your book!

 The top 3 answers are all representative of understanding and providing content for a very specific audience.
 Again and again the words “niche,” “audience,” and “filled a need” came up in answers to this question.
 As one author said, “Make it your overriding passion to learn as much as you can about your audience and then give them what they crave.”

 Take note of two related answers “Only book of its kind” and “Subject matter/topic.”
-Many authors stress that successful books require a fresh perspective on a popular topic or that they address a subject that’s never been written about.
+Many authors stress that to successfully market your book, you need a fresh perspective on a popular topic.
+Or you address a subject that’s never been written about.
 One author said their book was successful because “it fills a niche with no competition for content, quality or clarity of presentation.”

 Also, take a second look at the votes for “Author platform.”
 Later on, we’ll look at the different elements of an author platform, and which parts of the platform our best-selling authors think helped them the most.